movio/bramble/docs/configuration.md

   - Supports hot-reload: No

 - `max-service-response-size`: The max response size that Bramble can receive from federated services

   - Default: 1MB
   - Supports hot-reload: No

 - `id-field-name`: Optional customisation of the field name used to cross-reference boundary types.

-Defaults to `id`.
+  - Default: `id`
+  - Supports hot-reload: No

 - `plugins`: Optional list of plugins to enable.
 See [plugins](plugins.md) for plugins-specific config.